 Much like the Corkscrew Fountain, the Pagoda Fountain obtains its water source from elsewhere in the Gardens, most notably an area known as the Rock Garden, which we will encounter later on in our tour.

-Stay tuned for part 2 of Danny’s guide to The Gardens.
+The tour continues in part 2 of Danny’s guide to The Gardens.
 Danny and TowersStreet would like to thank the following contributors for their images in this article: